 In addition to spectrum related works, Sarongrat has also worked as part of the team to investigate the allegation of margin squeeze against a fixed line operator in Czech Republic.
 He has also been involved in advising operators on the pricing of cable landing station in India as well as the on the feasibility of a market-entry business model by a new download-to-own player in the UK.

-Sarongrat has an MA in Economics and Management from Balliol College, University of Oxford, and an MSci in Mathematics and Physics from University College London.
+Sarongrat has an MA(Oxon) in Economics and Management from Balliol College, University of Oxford, and an MSci in Mathematics and Physics from University College London.